 Next, Jane opened new personal bank accounts and closed her joint accounts with her soon-to-be exhusband.
 She updated all her direct deposits to her new account and started paying her bills using those accounts.
-Importantly, to avoid being responsible for any debt her husband may accrue post-divorce, she also paid off and cancelled any joint credit cards.
+Importantly, to avoid being responsible for any debt her husband may accrue post-divorce, she and her husband agreed to pay off the minimal debt outstanding and closed their joint credit cards.

 Jane wanted to ensure her wishes were honoured in the event of her death - and that her former husband wouldn't have access to her private information.
 She updated her Will and Power of Attorney, designating new beneficiaries on her investment accounts and insurance policies.